Standard Poodle Color Breeding Red and Brown Standard Poodles

 Reality is that it took years to find dark Brown that had a solid brown/black pedigree.

-It took years to find a dark Red that had a solid red pedigree (with none or only small amount of apricot).
+It took years to find a dark Red that had a solid red pedigree (with none or only small amount of apricot which is a dilute of red).

-Of course ALL our dark colours also had to pass health testing, have proper structure, be intelligent and have the titles to back these claims up.
+Of course ALL our dark colours also had to pass ALL OFA health testing, have proper structure as proven by achieving

 We have VERY high standards in what we breed so we will only provide the best to our puppy people and for us to keep.

-We avoid ALL Eurpean lines as they are all apricot or reds that faded (just do a search for yourself)
+We avoid ALL European lines as they are all apricot or reds that faded (just do a search for yourself)

-We also avoid ANY Eurpean "Brown" Lines as most of the ones we have documented have silvered out too much for us.
+We also avoid ANY European "Brown" Lines as most of the ones we have documented have silvered out too much for us.

-with a COI of 6% or greater onto a dark red ancestor.
+Best assurance today to obtain a deep dark red will be to find one with a COI of 6% or greater IF onto a dark red ancestor.

 Because there are so few breeders breeding real dark reds that have passed all OFA Clearances the gene pool

-Until more breeders focas on colour, (as type and health are already established) this will continue.
+Until more breeders focus on achieving colour, (as type and health are already established) this will continue.

-Breeding with "diverse" lines will not produce real dark reds that hold their colour.
+Breeding with "diverse" red lines will not produce real dark reds that hold their colour.

 Hopefully more red breeders will begin to understand how to scientifically breed,